Selling a House with Asbestos: What Are the Key Considerations?

 - Enhance Buyer Awareness: Providing accurate asbestos-related information builds buyer trust and clears uncertainties during the sales process.

-- Streamline Seller Obligations: Clearly state seller obligations regarding asbestos disclosure.
+- Streamline Seller Obligations: State seller obligations regarding asbestos disclosure.
 This approach can prevent misunderstandings and legal issues.

 - Facilitate Smooth Transactions: Comprehensive documentation, including the asbestos inspection report, ensures everyone is informed, making the transaction smoother.